biggestT/biggestt.github.com/_posts/2013-01-10-thingsbook.md

 ![In May 2013 Thingsbook won the environmental category of Venture Cup East's new business idea competition.]({{ BASE_PATH }}/assets/images/moneyz.jpg)

-I am currently working on an initial prototype to demonstrate the concept.
-The prototype utilizes the Dropbox API for client side authorization as well as image hosting.
-The client is backed up by a simple Node.js server side that is connected to a Neo4j graph database.
-Hopefully I can showcase all of my belongings there sometime during this winter.

 My final goals for Thingsbook is to:

 - Show how things can be shared and traded without unnecessary transports.
 The platform will be designed for local sharing and trading.